-- c.
-Lines 29a and 29b reflect the financial activity of nonoperational tax-exempt assets and operational tax-exempt assets. - d.
+c.
+Lines 29a and 29b reflect the financial activity of nonoperational tax-exempt assets and operational tax-exempt assets.

+- d.
 Line 30a reflects the net income from nonoperational activities.
 It is the total of line 28 plus line 29a minus line 29b. - e.
 Line 31 If nonoperational capital gains are used to offset operational capital losses in determining Federal Taxable Income, the amount of the operational capital loss offset must be subtracted from the total nonoperational income to effect the elimination of the nonoperational activity from entire net income. - f.
-Line 32 Enter the adjustments required to reflect the elimination of New Jersey adjustments to Federal Taxable Income on nonoperational activity reported originally on lines 29, 30, 31, 32, 33, 35, and 37 of Schedule A.
+Line 32 Enter the adjustments required to reflect the elimination of New Jersey adjustments to Federal Taxable Income on nonoperational activity reported originally on the applicable lines of Schedule A (Part II of Forms CBT-100, CBT-100U, or BFC-1, or Part I of CBT-100S).